JanEGerken/ms-in-dnns/lecture_b/README.md

    [Google Cloud mainpage](https://cloud.google.com/).
 4. Activate the *Vertex AI API* by searching for "vertex ai" in the search bar at the top.
 You will find it under *Marketplace*.
 Click on it and *enable* it.
-5. In the navigation bar on the left, scroll down to the section *ARTIFICIAL INTELLIGENCE* and click on *Vertex AI* (alternatively search for "vertex ai" again in the search bar but select the product and not the API.
+5. In the navigation bar on the left, scroll down to the section *Products*-*Vertex AI* and click on *Dashboard* (alternatively search for "vertex ai" again in the search bar but select the product and not the API).
-6. Go to "Training" in the navigation sidebar on the left and select the region "europe-west4".
-Your runs will appear here.
+6. Scroll down to the bottom and select the region "europe-west4".
+To view your runs, click *Training* in the *Model development* section in the navigation bar on the left.
 7. Increase the GPU-quota:
     1. Type "all quotas" into the search bar, click on the suggested page and at the top of the long list of services
     2. On this page, search for "aiplatform.googleapis.com/custom_model_training_nvidia_t4_gpus" next to the *Filter*.
-Additionally add "europe-west4" to the filter as a second element.
+Additionally add the region "europe-west4" to the filter as a second element.
 Check the checkbox next to the quota
-    3. Click "Edit quota" at the top right and request an increase to 1.
+    3. Click "Edit quota" on the top next to *1 quota selected* and request an increase to 1.
 As a request description you can enter
 		> It will be used for the course "Mathematical Structures of Deep
  		> Neural Networks" by Jan Gerken hosted together by the Chalmers